dev-SR/asp.net/webapi/README.md

 It's an empty static class that we are going to use for the assembly reference inside the main project.

-- The one more thing, we have to do is to reference the `Service.Contracts` project inside the Presentation project.
+- Add reference of `Service.Contracts` project inside the `Presentation` project.
-- Next, we have to reference the `Presentation` project inside the main project - `API`.
-As you can see, our presentation layer depends only on the service contracts, thus imposing more strict rules on our controllers.
+- Next, add reference of `Presentation` project inside the main project - `API`.
+  - As you can see, our presentation layer depends only on the service contracts, thus imposing more strict rules on our controllers.
 - Now, we are going to delete the `Controllers` folder and the `WeatherForecast.cs` file from the main project because we are not going to need them anymore.

 - Then, we have to modify the `Program.cs` file: